top of page

 IAPT's Council

-The current Council and office-bearers were elected at the XIX Botanical Congress (Shenzhen) in July 2017.
+The current Council and office-bearers were elected in July 2023.
 IAPT Council terms run for six years

 President